Biden administration to announce plan to ban menthol cigarettes -Washington Post

 The Post said it could be years before any ban would take effect, but the move would be praised by anti-smoking groups.
 Tobacco use remains a leading source of preventable illness and death in the country, particularly for people of color.

-"There is not an open question on whether menthol in cigarettes is harmful - the evidence is overwhelming and consistent,” Joelle Lester, director of commercial tobacco control programs at the Mitchell Hamline School of Law in Minnesota, told the Post.
+"There is not an open question on whether menthol in cigarettes is harmful - the evidence is overwhelming and consistent,” Joelle Lester, director of commercial tobacco control programs at the Mitchell Hamline School of Law in Minnesota, told the Post wapo.st/3nvuQAM.

 The law center led a group of 19 public health organizations to file the 2013 petition.